How do dividends work?

 Types of dividends

-There are three types of dividends that you will likely encounter:
+There are three common types of dividends:

 Interim dividend: this dividend is typically paid to investors six months into the financial year.
 Not all companies pay interim dividends, and opt to pay just a final dividend instead.